chrisseaton/rhizome/doc/inline-caching.md

 is called a polymorphic inline cache.

 There are then lots of questions about what order to put the guards for the kinds in and how many to have.
-In RubyJIT we only have monomorphic inline caches.
+In Rhizome we only have monomorphic inline caches.

 ### More technical details